steog88/PhysBiblio/README.md

 In case you want to run only part of the test suite, you can use the command line options (see `PhysBiblio.exe test -h`).
 As an example, `PhysBiblio.exe test -o` will skip all the online tests.

-If the tests cannot complete due to a segmentation fault, or present random behaviors, it may be a problem related with the python version.
-A known case includes crashes with python 3.5.5 in Sabayon Linux.
-No problems appear when python 3.6 is used instead.

 ### Usage
 To run the program, execute `PhysBiblio.exe` that have been installed.
 By default it will run with the `python` version defined in your environment.